lianghuanjia/CinemaFlix/README.md

 # CinemaFlix

 ## Description:
-This is an application built in microservice architecture.
-It allows user to register/login, browse movie information, search movies, and buy movies.
-This application is deployed into two forms: web application and android application.
+This is a full-stack application built in microservice architecture.
+It allows user to register/login, browse movie information, search movies with mutliple searching fields, and buy desired movies.
+This application is deployed into two platforms: web application and android application.

 ## Demo:
 ### Web Applicaiton